connorlockman/connorlockman.github.io/_pages/about.md

 I'm a current graduate student at the University of Michigan pursuing a Master of Science in data science.
 I'm interested in applying data analysis, data visualization, and predictive analytic techniques to enable people to make more informed, data driven decisions.
 I believe in making complex machine learning insights palatable to all people, regardless of background.
 In doing so, I hope to seek creative, well founded solutions to the toughest problems we face.

+##Eduction##
 <img src="/assets/images/lgo_ncaa_michigan_wolverines.png" width="10%">
+Master of Science in Information - Data Science
+The University of Michigan, School of Information
+Ann Arbor, MI
+Fall 2018 - Spring 2020